-I have yet to see someone who panicked benefit from that moment of panic.
-If you keep emotion out of your investing decisions you would be hard pressed to make a poor decision.
-It is your money so I know it is hard to keep emotions out of it but if you can, that goes a long way to making sure you don’t panic.
+I have yet to see someone who panicked benefits from that moment of panic.
+If you keep emotion out of your investing decisions you would be hard-pressed to make a poor decision.
+It is your money so I know it is hard to keep emotions out of it but if you can, that goes a long way to make sure you don’t panic.

 Have a plan